São Thomé das Letras: Geological features

 The environmeant of São Thomé das Letras is typical of its surroundings, built on a wide mineral quartzite deposit - known as rock-of-saint-thome.
 These rocks have also been used in the construction of some houses in the town, the stone pavement of the streets and, currently, in the creation of local handcrafts.

 Its elevation, at points 1,440 meters above sea level, allows for a panoramic view of enclosed region around it.
 This makes the town a preferred destination of tourists interested in nature.
-A soap opera of the not defunct Manchete TV also attracted tourists to the area.
+A soap opera of the now defunct Manchete TV also attracted tourists to the area.

 There are several notable attractions in the area: the Grotto of São Thomé, Carimbado Grotto, Pyramid House (a mysterious and currently abandoned Scorpio-shaped quartzite house), rock formations - of which the Witch is the most famous, constructions in the rocks, and several waterfalls - Shangri-lá, Eubiose, Bridal Veil (Véu da Noiva), Paradise and the Moon, among others.